 Hoi An budget accommodation

 It is still possible to find budget accommodation in Hoi An.
 If you’re visiting with kids then I would probably look for 3 stars as a minimum and make sure you read reviews before you book.
 Homestays are always a good option for the budget traveller.
 Have a look at the Botanic Garden Homestay located just a mile out of the city.
 We found a room available for under £20 per night.

 We stayed in the city of Da Nang, around half an hour from Hoi An at the gorgeous Ocean villas.
 It was perfect for us having the city and many beaches within easy reach.
 If you’d like some other recommendations have a look at this guide on where to stay in Da Nang.

-Where and what to eat in Hoi An
+Where and what to eat in Hoi An with kids

 You can easily access pretty much every type of food in Hoi An.
 There are many western restaurants should you be visiting with fussy kids and we found it really easy to find vegan options when we were there.

 You can’t visit Vietnam and not fall in love the the food.
 It’s fresh, fairly healthy and filling.
 They like a bit of spice and plenty of herbs, it’s my dream food but you can get plenty of plain options if the kids prefer.